Library Update on Coronavirus (COVID-19)

 - Fines will be waived on any books due back during the closure period

-Please note this material will be removed from borrower accounts in due course.
-Fines have been suspended at this time, so no charges will apply
+- Urgent book returns can be dropped into the O'Reilly external bookbin - to the left of the Library revolving door (Please note material left in bookbin will be removed from borrower accounts in due course) Fines have been suspended at this time, so no charges will apply

 DCU Library continues to deliver timely added value services to students and faculty in this period